-We will address these issues by carrying out an options appraisal during 2020/21.
+We will address these issues by carrying out an options appraisal during 2021/22 we are currently in the process of appointing a Consultant to assist us with the work.
 This would have to consider the costs of moving to a new pre payment firm (new meters and install costs + ongoing charges to occupants) versus remaining as is, and also look at how we replace the Heat Meters.
 The first change is not essential, but may be desirable, whereas the second is essential as the Heat Meters will become much less accurate over time impacting on the charging strategy and so on.